Alouigi34/musicAI/README.md

 AI models are trained based on a reference_piece.mid.
 This piece acts as the assistant composer for the actual performance.

-train_test_on_piece_whole_process.py provides a conceptual overview: There AI models are trained based on the piece.
+train_test_on_piece_whole_process.py provides a conceptual overview: Three AI models are trained based on the piece.
 Later on they are used to make predictions based on the user input.

 # The software is aimed to be used as bellow:
 Step 1: Provide a reference .mid fille.